MicrosoftDocs/Advertising-docs/BingAds/guides/migrate-version-12.md

 The *Remarketing Targeting Setting* field of an [Ad Group](~/bulk-service/ad-group.md) is renamed as *Audience Targeting Setting*.
 The setting is applicable for all audiences, including but not limited to remarketing lists.

 #### <a name="bulk-sunset-content"></a>Content Ad Distribution
-The Content ad distribution is no longer supported in Bing Ads, and the *Content* field of an [Ad Group](~/bulk-service/ad-group.md) is removed from version 12.
+The Content ad distribution is no longer supported in Bing Ads, and the *Content Bid*, *Content Network*, and *Search Network* fields of an [Ad Group](~/bulk-service/ad-group.md) are removed from version 12.
 The ad distribution is effectively determined by the campaign type e.g., Search or Audience campaigns.

+Likewise the *Campaign Type* value of the corresponding [Campaign](~/bulk-service/campaign.md) is updated from *SearchAndContent* to *Search*.

 #### <a name="bulk-sunset-cpm"></a>Cpm Pricing Model
 The CPM pricing model is no longer supported in Bing Ads, and the *Pricing Model* field of an [Ad Group](~/bulk-service/ad-group.md) is removed from version 12.
 The *Pricing Model* field in version 11 was optional, defaulted to *Cpc*, and could only be set to *Cpc*.